kyverno/chainsaw/website/docs/more/kuttl-migration.md

-# Kuttl Test Migration to Chainsaw
+# Migration from KUTTL

 ## Overview

 The `chainsaw kuttl migrate` command is designed for the migration of KUTTL tests to Chainsaw.
 When executed, the command looks for KUTTL-defined tests and attempts to convert these into the equivalent Chainsaw-defined tests.

 ### Usage